High-Intensity Exercise Delays Parkinson’s Progression

 CHANNELS

-Newswise — CHICAGO --- High-intensity exercise three times a week is safe for individuals with early-stage Parkinson’s disease and decreases worsening of motor symptoms, according to a new phase 2, multi-site trial led by Northwestern Medicine and University of Denver scientists.
+Newswise — High-intensity exercise three times a week is safe for individuals with early-stage Parkinson’s disease and decreases worsening of the disease’s symptoms, according to results of a study published in the Dec.
+11 issue of JAMA Neurology.

-This is the first time scientists have tested the effects of high-intensity exercise on patients with Parkinson’s disease, the second most common neurodegenerative disorder and the most common movement disorder, affecting more than a million people in the United States.

-It previously had been thought high-intensity exercise was too physically stressful for individuals with Parkinson’s disease.

-“The earlier in the disease you intervene, the more likely it is you can prevent the progression of the disease,” Corcos said.
-“We delayed worsening of symptoms for six months; whether we can prevent progression any longer than six months will require further study.”
+The randomized clinical trial included 128 participants ages 40 to 80 years old at Rush University Medical Center, Northwestern University, the University of Colorado, and the University of Pittsburgh.
+Rush recruited two thirds of the participants in the study.

-Scientists examined the safety and effects of exercise three times weekly for six months at high intensity, 80 to 85 percent of maximum heart rate, and moderate intensity, 60 to 65 percent of maximum heart rate.
+The researchers examined the safety and effects of exercise three times weekly for six months at high intensity (80 to 85 percent of maximum heart rate) and moderate intensity (60 to 65 percent of maximum heart rate).
 They compared the results to a control group who did not exercise.

-After six months, participants were rated by clinicians on a Parkinson’s disease scale ranging from 0 to 108.
-The higher the number, the more severe the symptoms.

-Participants in the study had a score of about 20 before exercise.
-Those in the high intensity group stayed at 20.
-The group with moderate exercise got worse by 1.5 points.
-The group that did not exercise worsened by three points.
-Three points out of a score of 20 points is a 15 percent change in the primary signs of the disease and considered clinically important to patients.
-It makes a difference in their quality of life.
+“The study results suggest that people who exercised at high intensity delayed the progression of Parkinson’s symptoms, while moderate intensity workouts had no effect,” said Dr. Deborah Hall, associate professor in the Rush Department of Neurology and a co-lead author of the study results.
+Dr. Cynthia Comella, professor of neurology at Rush, was also a lead neurologist in the conduct and publication of the study.

+Although there have been past exercise studies, this study is the first time scientists have tested the effects of high-intensity exercise on untreated people with Parkinson’s disease and demonstrated both efficacy and safety.
+Previous studies suggested that high-intensity exercise improves symptoms, but the evidence wasn’t sufficient to determine whether exercise intensity modifies symptoms or disease progression.